comet-cc/CCA-Evaluation/README.md

 ### a) Setup tracing with FVP
 First you need to download [Fast Model](https://developer.arm.com/Tools%20and%20Software/Fast%20Models).
 You just need to create an accoount of Arm website, but the software is free of charge.
-After downloding, install the software by running `setup.sh` (for this step you need to have a screen access to your system).
-Then, you should find two dynamic libraries `GenericTrace.so` and `ToggleMTIPlugin.so` and copy them to `./Arm-tools`.
+After downloding, install the software by running `setup.sh` (for this step you may need to have a graphical terminal access to your system).
+Then, you should find two dynamic libraries `GenericTrace.so` and `ToggleMTIPlugin.so` at `FastModelsPortfolio_{version}/plugins/Linux64_GCC-{version}/`, copy them to `./Arm-tools` folder in the root of the repository.

 Next, you need to build a new Shrinkwrap instance with enabled tracing features of FVP: